redaelhail/portfolio/content/blog/UDA/index.md

 <img src = "dann-2.png">

 <p>
 Unsupervised Domain Adaptation (UDA) is a machine learning methid used to tackle the drop in performance due to a mismatch between training and testing conditions of models.
-The reader is pointed towards for a survey.
-Popular UDA techniques, inspired by Generative Adversarial Networks (GANs), include Domain Adversarial Neural Networks (DANNs) and Conditional Domain Adversarial Networks (CDANs).
+Popular UDA techniques, inspired by Generative Adversarial Networks (GANs), include Domain Adversarial Neural Networks (DANNs) and Conditional Domain Adversarial Networks (CDANs) upon multiple other methods.
 </p>

 <p>
 GANs involve a game where two neural networks, the generator and the discriminator, compete against each other, with the generator creating synthetic data and the discriminator trying to distinguish between real and synthetic data, thereby improving their abilities through this adversarial process.

  Usually, the discriminator in GANs distinguishes data coming from the original dataset from the one produced by the generator.
-In contrast, for both DANNs and CDANs, the discriminator tries to, based on the internal model features, distinguish between data that is collected from a source domain (the environments in which training data was collected) and target domain (the environment in which the model will be used in).
+In contrast, for both DANNs and CDANs, the discriminator tries to distinguish between data that is collected from a source domain and target domain.
+For example, a model that was trained on movie reviews can be adapted to be used on products reviews.
 </p>

 <img src=cdan.png>

 <p>
 The key difference lies in the input to the discriminator.
 DANNs learning will result in an encoder that delivers a feature representation which makes it hard for the discriminator to discern if the data came from the source or target environment.

 CDANs extend this concept by conditioning the discriminator on both the feature representation and the corresponding class predictions.
 The DANNs setup is visualized in figure \ref{fig:DANN}, and a similar architecture applies to CDANs with the addition of the conditional input to the discriminator.

 </p>
 <p>
 Let's consider a labeled source dataset